xiaoyang-sde/knowledge-base/docs/computer-science/atomic-lock/processor.md

   ret
 ```

-The `add` instruction on `x86_64` will be splitted into several microinstructions behind the scenes, with separate steps for loading the value and storing the result.
+The `add` instruction on `x86_64` will be split into several microinstructions behind the scenes, with separate steps for loading the value and storing the result.
 Although switching a processor core between threads happens between instructions, multiple cores might execute instructions in parallel.

 ```asm
 a: